Totodore/totodore.github.io/content/serde-wrapper.md

 # TL;DR

-Socket.IO is a JavaScript library for real-time, bidirectional communication between clients and servers, built on top of WebSockets (with fallbacks) and featuring a custom event-based protocol.
+Socket.IO is a JavaScript library for real-time, bidirectional communication between clients and servers, built on top of WebSockets and featuring a custom event-based protocol.
 It uses a custom packet format that doesn’t map cleanly to Rust’s type system or serde's model — especially with variadic arguments and out-of-band binary payloads.
 This post walks through how I extended `serde_json` by wrapping its deserializer to:

 * Lazily extract the event name without full deserialization,